 Also, watch how your puppy reacts to other dogs and puppies.
 Be sure to watch for signs of a dominant puppy.
 Does your puppy try to dominate other puppies or adult dogs?
 That type of early aggression needs to be curbed immediately with training.

 Know the difference between puppy teething, puppy nipping, and puppy biting.
 Start early on training a puppy not to bite.
 Biting training is essential to having a well-behaved dog.

 If your puppy does not receive proper training to refrain from biting from an early stage of development, you may get into trouble.
-According to dog bite laws, in some states, the owners are liable for any dog bites, regardless of the owner’s previous knowledge of the dog’s tendency to bite.
-Even if your puppy does not know better yet, you do not want to learn what the average payout for a dog bite is from personal experience in a courtroom or an attorney’s office.
+According to dog bite laws, the owners are liable for any dog bites in some states, regardless of the owner’s previous knowledge of the dog’s tendency to bite.
+Even if your puppy does not know better yet, you do not want to learn the average payout for a dog bite from personal experience in a courtroom or an attorney’s office.

 When puppies are teething, their mouths hurt, and they will bite or chew to alleviate that pain.
 Give your dog appropriate chew toys or teething toys.
 Most dogs will be distracted and begin chewing the toy.

 If your teething puppy tries to bite on you, teach your puppy that’s inappropriate puppy behavior.
 Turn your back and walk away or say “ow” in a loud, high-pitched voice.
 This will help teach your puppy not to bite you.

 How to stop a puppy from nipping

 If your dog playfully nips at you but doesn’t break the skin, you must be cautious to keep playtime from getting too rough.
 A nipping puppy can be playful, but after 15 weeks, puppies should not try to touch human skin with their teeth.